Conditions of Use

 - if the passenger is at fault or,

-Reimbursement of reservations or expenses incurred as a result of the sustained delay (e.g. for alternative means of transportation, accommodation, etc.) fall outside of the scope of the policy and should be referred to and handled by the reservation agent or the respective provider of the carriage.
+Compensation for supplements (e.g. reservations) and reimbursement of expenses incurred as a result of the sustained delay (e.g. for alternative means of transportation, accommodation, etc.) fall within carriers’ individual conditions of carriage.
+If received, such claims will be forwarded to the reservation agent or the provider of carriage concerned for further processing.

 A delay is the difference between the time you were scheduled to arrive in accordance with the published timetable and the time of your actual or expected arrival.

-If you have experienced three separate train delays of at least 60 minutes each during your trip whilst travelling with a Global or Select Pass or two delays whilst travelling with One Country Pass, you may qualify for a refund.
+If you have experienced three separate train delays of at least 60 minutes each during your trip whilst travelling with a Global or Select Pass or two delays whilst travelling with One Country Pass, you qualify for a compensation.

-Please note that you have to address your request for compensation within three months of the end of your last journey on the last day of validity of your pass.
+Please note that you have to address your request for compensation within three months of the end of the last day of validity of your pass.

 3. How much compensation am I entitled to?

-The amount of the compensation depends on the price and the validity of your Pass.
+The amount of the compensation depends on the length of each individual delay, price, and validity of your Pass.

 Please note that the minimal compensation level is €4,00.
 Any compensation lower than €4,00 will not be paid by Eurail Group G.I.E.
 Compensations shall be paid in the form of money – in euros, through bank transfer.